ska-telescope/ska-sdp-batch-preprocess/docs/src/pipeline.rst

 **Optional keyword arguments:**

-- ``--solutions-dir``: Optional path to a directory where the calibration solution tables to apply are stored.
-This argument exists so that the user can avoid writing a new configuration file for each pipeline run, as the path to the solution tables may change on a per-dataset basis.
+- ``--extra-inputs-dir``: Optional path to a directory where additional input files are stored, such as calibration solution tables.
+This argument exists so that the user can avoid writing a new configuration file for each pipeline run; for example, the full path to the solution tables may change on a per-dataset basis but their names can be standardised.
-  Any solution table paths that appear in the config file and that are not absolute paths will be preprended with this directory.
+  Any file paths that appear in the config file and that are not absolute will be preprended with this directory.
 - ``--dask-scheduler``: Optional network address of a dask scheduler.
 If provided, the associated dask workers are used for parallel processing.